dlz01/PAIR-cropping-tool/README.md

 3. **Use Auto Marker**: Press the 'm' key to enable or disable the auto point marker.
 4. **Crop and Save**: Press the 's' key to crop and save the selected region.
 5. **Skip**: Press the 'esc' key to skip one image, it will show up again the next time you open this tool.
 6. **Exit**: Press the 'p' key to pause and exit.
-The tool will not revisited cropped images, if you want to edit some images again, you can manually delete the corresponding cropped images in the working folder.
+The tool will not revisit cropped images, if you want to edit some images again, you can manually delete the corresponding cropped images in the working folder.